Radioactivebun0/How-to-read-emails-using-gmail-api/README.md

 For more information on how main.py works, look at the Geeks for Geeks link for an explination.

-## If you need any help, create an issue and ill do my best to help you

 Thanks to Geeks for Geeks for the information and code that this uses